useblocks/sphinx-safety/tools/sphinx-needs/features.rst

    :tools: TOOL_SN
    :si: yes

-   .. error:: Function gets not executed
+   .. fault:: Function gets not executed
       :id: ER_SN_DYN_NO_EXEC

       The function gets not executed and in the generated documentation the dynamic-function string can be found.

-   .. error:: Function returns invalid value
+   .. fault:: Function returns invalid value
       :id: ER_SN_DYN_INVALID2

       Function returns a technically not allowed value.

-   .. error:: Function returns wrong calculated values
+   .. fault:: Function returns wrong calculated values
       :id: ER_SN_DYN_WRONG_CALC

       The dynamic functions calculates wrong values

-   .. error:: Function returns no value
+   .. fault:: Function returns no value
       :id: ER_SN_DYN_NO_VALUE

       The dynamic function does not return a value, so the meta-data is not